-26. Whistleblowing Policy
+27. Whistleblowing Policy

-TT
+The Trust MUST have appropriate procedures in place for whistleblowing, making sure all staff are aware of the process and how concerns will be managed.
+The Trust MUST ensure that all concerns raised with them by whistle blowers are responded to properly ad fairly.

 Whistleblowing has been defined as: ‘the disclosure by an employee or professional of confidential information which relates to some danger, fraud or other illegal or unethical conduct connected with the work place, be it of the employee or his/her fellow employees’.